britishtar/recipes-repo/Afghan Rice.md

 ### Prepare the base
 + In a dutch oven (oven safe! no plastic handles!), heat 1/4 cup ghee over high heat, stir in salt.
-+ Add in the onions and saute until browned (~10 mins), stirring constantly--DO NOT BURN!
++ Add in the onions and saute until well-browned (~10 mins), stirring constantly--DO NOT BURN!

 ### Prepare the topping
 + In a separate skillet, saute the julienned carrots in 1 tbsp of ghee, along with the 1.5 tbsp sugar.